|Rev. 09-02-14||Date: 3-15-78|

 3. At the end of the month, the reconciler must reconcile the monthly P-=Card statement against the travel packet ot ensure all charges have been properly accounted and documented. .

 Travel to be paid from funds received as a grant or contract from a non-WSU agency is subject to the provisions of this policy, unless the funding agency imposes provisions more restrictive than those in this policy.

-F. Changes in Mileage Rates and Per Diem Rates
+F. Changes in Rates and Fees

-A. Private Vehicle Reimbursement
+B. Private Vehicle Reimbursement

-1. $.36/mile.
+1. $.38/mile.
 The total cost of using the private vehicle, including mileage and costs incurred enroute (such as meals, lodging, tolls, etc.) and parking fees at the destination, cannot exceed the lowest available airfare to that destination.

-C. Per Diem: Supervisor's approval indicates he/she has reviewed and per diem claimed is accurate.
+D. Per Diem: Supervisor's approval indicates he/she has reviewed and per diem claimed is accurate.